odoo/documentation/accounting/others/multicurrencies/how_it_works.rst

 ========

-Choosing to use the multi-currency option in Twenty20 will allow you to send sales invoices, quotes and purchase orders or receive bills and payments in currencies other than your own.
+Choosing to use the multi-currency option in Twenty20 will allow you to send sales invoices, quotes and purchase orders or receive invoices and payments in currencies other than your own.
 With multi-currency, you can also set up bank accounts in other currencies and run reports on your foreign currency activities.